Advising & Registration

 All students’ records will be reviewed for satisfactory academic progress at the close of each semester.
 An automated report will be generated using the standards listed above and identifying students to be placed in one of the following statuses:

 - Academic Disenrollment

-The Academic Dean will consult with the Director for Accessibility and the Dean of Students and will review those students not meeting the minimal standards for continued enrollment and approve those listed for dismissal.
-Students dismissed will be notified and informed that they may appeal the decision to the Academic Board which will be chaired by the Associate Dean (or Dean).
-To appeal a dismissal decision, the students will be required to fill out an appeal form and explain in writing any extenuating circumstances that contributed to their poor performance, explain what steps they have or will take to correct the situation, and explain how they plan to meet the academic requirements, including participation in the PFD advising system.
+The Dean of Faculty will consult with a subcommittee of the Academic Board and will review those students not meeting the minimal standards for continued enrollment and approve those listed for dismissal.
+Students dismissed will be notified and informed that they may appeal the decision to the Academic Board which will be chaired by the Dean of Faculty.
+To appeal a dismissal decision, the students will be required to write an appeal letter and explain any extenuating circumstances that contributed to their poor performance, explain what steps they have or will take to correct the situation, and explain how they plan to meet the academic requirements, including participation in the PFD advising program.
 The Academic Board will review all appeals and their decision will be final.